atotic/event-loop/README.md

 * resize event

 We compare when these callbacks get executed to what is expected by the spec.
 Here are the results from major browsers.
 Spoiler: they are all different.
+Pretty graphical analysis also available [here](https://cdn.rawgit.com/atotic/event-loop/caa3cfd4/rendering-events.html)

 ### Chrome 51